tiffanyposs/JSMachineLearning/README.md

 Notes from this class on Udemy. [here](https://www.udemy.com/machine-learning-with-javascript/learn/v4/overview)

+## Tool Notes

+### Lodash

+Pros:

+* Methods for almost everything we need
+* Great API design
+* Skills are transferrable to other JS projects

+Cons:

+* Very slow (relatively)
+* Not 'numbers' focused
+* Some things are awkward

+### Tensorflow JS

+Pros:

+* Similar API to Lodash
+* Extremely fast for numeric calculations
+* Has a 'low level' linear algebra API + higher level API for ML
+* Similar api to Numpy - popular Python numerical lib

+Cons:

+* Still in active development

 ## Steps for machine learning

 If something changes then something else might change.